shoaibhassan0/Google_Password_Stealer/README.md

 ## Overview
 This project is a Pure C application designed to decrypt saved passwords from Google Chrome's 'Login Data' file, utilizing the encrypted key stored in Chrome's 'Local State' file.
 And also save them to a separate file.
+### Note
+This program is for educational purpose only.
+Do not use it illegal or unethical Otherwise you will be responsible.

 ### Objectives
 - Extract the encrypted key from the 'Local State' file.